 It struck our electrical box, snaked through all the wiring in the home, and within an hour our two-story dream home was fully engulfed in flames.
 It was truly a miracle that our entire family was out-of-state.
 We were all alive.
 When all was said and done, all that remained of our home was a clawfoot bathtub swaying on its pipes.

-Though not physically present when our home burned down, a deep fear of lightning has raged in me since that day.
+Though not physically present when our home burned down, a deep fear of thunder and lightning has raged in me since that day.
 I lay awake in fear when faced with troubling weather.
 My Mom was forced to sing me to sleep when storms passed through.
 I watch the weather religiously, making sure I am safe and sound at all times.

 If you’re like me and have experienced a traumatic situation, it is truly hard to overcome.
 Perhaps you were struck by lightning, or know someone who passed away due to a strike.
 Maybe you were like me and lost a home.
 Whatever the scenario, know that there is hope.
 You don’t have to be weighed down by your fears.